DR. KAMAKSHI SUREKA

 1. Understanding the role of cyclic-di-nucleotide in microbiota inter-community signaling.

-2. Identification and prevention of cyclic-di-AMP mediated virulence mechanism of human
+2. Identification and prevention of cyclic-di-AMP mediated virulence mechanism of human pathogens.

 APPLY NOW